[Toy Review] Lovense Osci 3

 • “Music” syncs your toy with a playlist, and works with both locally stored music and various music apps.

 • “Long distance” allows you to connect with a partner from anywhere in the world.
 You can also hand over control of your toy to them, or sync their toy with yours.
-I don’t have a long distance partner right now, but in the past my experience with this function has been tremendously positive.
+I don’t have a long distance partner right now, so I didn’t get to try this aspect for this Lovense Nora review, but in the past my experience with this function has been tremendously positive.

 • The “control link” function allows you to send anyone a link to control your toy for a limited amount of time.
 They won’t need to create an account to do so.